 If you're planning to Publish, Broadcast, or Quote from our collections, complete an application.

-It is the duty of the Head of Special Collections and University Archives and the Dean of the Library to seek out, consider, and accept items for inclusion in our holdings.
+It is the duty of the Head of Special Collections and the Dean of the Library to seek out, consider, and accept items for inclusion in our holdings.
 Items falling into the scope of the collections areas defined below will be given serious consideration, and items outside the scope will be considered on an individual basis:

 - Manuscripts and Personal Papers